Training in Hakomi

 In the Practice Level you’ll learn to use the method to discover how you organize your experience based on these core patterns, and to help each other find ways to be more authentic and compassionate, more connected with each other and with life.

 The Applied Level is for those participants who have completed the Practice Level or equivalent Hakomi training and who wish to deepen their understanding and application of Hakomi for personal and/ or professional use.
 You will have many opportunities to practice using the method with supervision and to focus either on one-to-one or group applications of the Hakomi Experiential Method.

-In all levels of the Hakomi Experiential Method, the work we do is informed by a mind-body-spirit perspective toward personhood and community development.
+In a multi-level training, these levels are not linear.
+Each student in a multi-level training may be in a different phase of their own development.
+In all levels of the Hakomi training, the work is informed by a mind-body-spirit perspective toward personhood and community development.
 This focus provides both a strong foundation and the primary motivation for the learning.